Physical well-being

 • Why not get a “prescription” for your fitness?
 Sign up for the free ParkRx program to find local parks and trails.

-• Both students and employees can enjoy Detroit Mercy’s Fitness Center.
-University Recreation (URec) offers programs and classes, fitness equipment, intramural sports and its own Adventure Series.
-It’s a symbol of Detroit Mercy’s commitment to the physical health and well-being of our entire community.
+• Students and employees can enjoy the Student Fitness Center on the McNichols campus.
+University Recreation (URec) offers programs and classes, fitness equipment, intramural sports and its own Adventure Series

 • Check out the Michigan Move More program.

-• Each February, you can help Detroit Mercy out-move all the other Jesuit Universities by competing in the Go Move Challenge.
+• Each February, you can help Detroit Mercy out-move other Jesuit Universities during the Go Move Challenge.

-For educational events and opportunities, you can follow the Wellness Center on Instagram or contact the Wellness Center to schedule an appointment for a personalized health plan.
+You can follow the Detroit Mercy Wellness Center on Instagram or schedule an appointment for a personalized health plan.

 Wayne County Community COVID-19 Level is Low.
 Masks are recommended in classroom and work settings and libraries.